newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 This will compile your your app to Javascript and place the resulting Javascript, HTML and asset files in the `html/build/dist/` folder.
 The contents of this folder have to be served up by a web server, e.g. Apache or Nginx.
 Just treat the contents like you'd treat any other static HTML/Javascript site.
 There is no Java or Java Applets involved!

-If you have Python installed, you can test your distribution by executing the following in the `html/build/dist` folder:
+With Python installed, you can test your distribution by executing the following in the `html/build/dist` folder:

 `python -m SimpleHTTPServer`

 You can then open a browser to [http://localhost:8000](http://localhost:8000) and see your project in action.

+With Node.js `npm install http-server -g` then `http-server html/build/dist` and browse at <http://localhost:8080>. [docs](https://github.com/indexzero/http-server)

 ## Debugging and common problems
 ### Gradle tasks are failing